 Once the necessary documents are filed, the matter will be set for hearing.
 Both parties are required to attend the hearing.
 Failure of one of the parties to attend will prevent the Court from being able to grant the parties their requested dissolution of marriage.
 Additionally, if children are involved, the parties will need to complete the court’s approved parenting seminar before the final hearing.
 Failure to do so may result in the matter being continued to a later date.

 If you want to achieve a marriage dissolution that offers you the protection and peace of mind you deserve as you begin this new phase of your life, choose Kirkland & Sommers Co.
 LPA.
 Our law firm doesn’t practice criminal defense or personal injury law; we only practices in the areas of divorce and family law and our attorneys have over 100 years of combined experience.
 You can rest assured that the attorney handling your case is well educated and focused on your legal needs.
 Of the five attorneys at Kirkland & Sommers Co.
 LPA, two are members of the American Academy of Matrimonial Lawyers, the highest achievement that a divorce and family law attorney can achieve in their career.
 Our firm also has four attorneys that are Certified Specialists in the practice of Family Law.
-Through the ever changing landscape of divorce and family law, our expert divorce and family law attorneys are on hand to guide you through this difficult time.
+Through the ever changing landscape of divorce and family law, our expert divorce and family law attorneys in Mason, Ohio are on hand to guide you through this difficult time.
 Visit us at our local office in West Chester, or click below to schedule a free consultation.